 The role of an AWS route table is to direct network traffic based on the destination IP address.
 Each route in the table specifies a destination (in the form of an IP address or CIDR block) and a target (like an internet gateway (IGW), network interface, or another route table).
 A local route is a special type of route that enables communication within the VPC.

 For example, if you have a subnet with an associated route table that has a route pointing to an internet gateway (IGW), the traffic from that subnet to the internet is allowed.
 Similarly, traffic from a subnet with a route pointing to a transit gateway is directed to the appropriate network.
+If you’re building hybrid AWS networking, you might instead configure a route to a VPN Gateway to connect back to an on-premises data center.

 AWS Route Tables and Security Groups: The Difference